Dividend ETFs

 If your priority is accessing Canadian dividend-paying equities with high yield potential at the lowest cost, VDY is a top choice.
 It's simple, transparent, and straightforward—ideal for income-focused portfolios seeking exposure to TSX-listed firms with elevated yields.

-If you're seeking broad market exposure or portfolio stability through sector diversification, this fund may not suit.
+However, do not mistake this for a "safe" fund.
+High yield often comes from cyclical sectors like energy or financials that can be volatile.
 VDY is best used as a satellite holding, not a core equity position, due to its concentration in high-dividend sectors like financials and energy.

 This article is for informational purposes only and does not constitute financial advice.
 Investing involves risks, and you should consult with a qualified financial professional before making any investment decisions.
 Past performance is not indicative of future results.